crate/cratedb-guide/docs/start/first-steps.md

 # First steps with CrateDB

 :::{div} sd-text-muted
-This section gives you some guidelines on how to get started quickly with CrateDB.
+How to get started with CrateDB quickly.
 :::

 ## 1. Create your first cluster